JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/01-Native-Side-Effects-via-Effect.md

 unsafePerformEffect (Box pendingComputation) = pendingComputation unit
 ```

+Some readers may realize that this is similar to the idea we introduced back `ROOT_FOLDER/Hello-World/Prelude/Control-Flow--Functor-to-Monad.md` when we showed how an FP program does sequential computation using Monads.
+If you replace `Box` from that example with `Effect`, you would have a working FP program.

-The whole idea of `Effect` is to use `unsafePerformEffect` as little as possible and ideally never since it is an impure function.
-The only caveat to this is explained next.
+The whole idea of `Effect` is to use `unsafePerformEffect` as little as possible and ideally only once as the program's main entry point, explained next.

 ## Main: A Program's Entry Point